eBooks, Guides, & Reports • 35 MIN READ

 Networks enable the transfer of information between computers and applications.
 Computer systems rely on a series of functions to send and receive data, and in order for this to happen, the data needs to go through an Open Systems Interconnection (OSI) to break it down and interpret it.
 As it goes through the OSI it utilizes different network protocols, from the physical layer to the application layer.

-What is network monitoring software?
+What are features of the best network monitoring software?

 Network monitoring systems provide complete visibility, or network mapping into an organization's networks.
 This enables not only early detection of network issues, but a clear picture of all network elements to determine exactly why and where problems are occurring, creating invaluable historical data that can be used to prevent future issues.